 Assuming we have a logical knowledge base $\msclauseset$ describing a structured domain, we can embed it in an MRF by defining each potential $\pot_\ipot$ using a corresponding clause $\msclause_\imsclause$.
 If an assignment to the variables $\msvarset$ satisfies $\msclause_\imsclause$, then we let $\pot_\ipot(\msvarset)$ equal 1, and we let it equal 0 otherwise.
-For our subsequent analysis we now let $\param_\ipot \geq 0$ $(\forall \ipot = 1,\dots,\npot)$.
-The resulting MRF preserves the structured dependencies described in $\msclauseset$, but enables much more flexible modeling.
-Clauses no longer have to hold always, and the model can express our uncertainty over different possible worlds.
-The weights express how strongly we expect each corresponding clause to hold; the higher the weight, the more probable that it is true according to the model.
+For our subsequent analysis we assume $\param_\ipot \geq 0$ $(\forall \ipot = 1,\dots,\npot)$.
+The resulting MRF preserves the structured dependencies described in $\msclauseset$ but enables much more flexible modeling.
+Clauses no longer must always hold, and the model can express uncertainty over different possible worlds.
+The weights express how strongly the model expects each corresponding clause to hold; the higher the weight, the more probable that it is true according to the model.

 This notion of embedding weighted, logical knowledge bases in MRFs is an appealing one.
-For example, Markov logic networks \citep{richardson:ml06} are a popular formalism that induce MRFs from weighted first-order knowledge bases.\footnote{Markov logic networks also allow clauses that contain conjunctions, as well as negative or infinite weights, and therefore subsume the models discussed in this section.
-However, the full class of Markov logic networks does not admit any known polynomial-time approximation schemes for MAP inference.} Given a data set, the first-order clauses are grounded using the constants in the data to create the set of propositional clauses $\msclauseset$.
+For example, Markov logic \citep{richardson:ml06} is a popular formalism that induces MRFs from weighted first-order knowledge bases.
+Given a data set, the first-order clauses are grounded using the constants in the data to create the set of propositional clauses $\msclauseset$.
 Each propositional clause has the weight of the first-order clause from which it was grounded.
 In this way, a weighted, first-order knowledge base can compactly specify an entire family of MRFs for a structured machine-learning task.

 Although we now have a method for easily defining rich, structured models for a wide range of problems, there is a new challenge: finding a most probable assignment to the variables, i.e., MAP inference, is NP-hard \citep{shimony:ai94, garey:tcs76}.
 This means that (unless P=NP) our only hope for performing tractable inference is to perform it approximately.
 Observe that MAP inference for an MRF defined by $\msclauseset$ is the integer linear program